Yang Li (stand-up comedian): Yang's response

 Yang disclosed that she was initially astounded by the backlash her joke received, which included violent threats.
 "It wasn't until I saw the comments that I realised some people reacted aggressively towards my performance", Yang said in an interview, "It kind of scared me.
 I felt like I was dragged into a war I didn't start."
 She added: "I'm only trying to be funny.
 In fact, in the same performance, I also ridiculed women for being emotional, but I didn't receive any hateful comments or threats from female netizens.
 Women have most likely become used to their stereotypical weakness being made fun of, while men have heard so few jokes like this before."

 Media commentary

 Yang's jokes have prompted fresh debate in China, where both the feminist movement and stand-up comedy are relatively new cultural phenomena.
 The controversy over her remarks has highlighted the difficult path of feminism in China.
 Yang has emerged as a leading feminist voice, and her jokes are an example of recent efforts by Chinese women to counter the country's deeply rooted misogyny.

+Intel Marketing Campaign

+On March 18, 2021, Intel released a Weibo ad where Yang said, “Intel has a taste [for laptops] that is higher than my taste for men” (originally “英特尔的眼光太高了，比我挑对象的眼光都高.”)
+This ad resulted in complaints of allegedly insulting men.
+Some social media users vowed to boycott Intel.
+In response, Intel deleted the ad from Weibo and abruptly removed Yang as an Intel brand ambassador.

+JD.com Singles' Day Campaign

+Yang faced significant backlash in November 2024 after being a part of a JD.com marketing effort for Singles’ Day.
+JD.com was accused of supporting "a male-hating witch" and promoting "gender antagonism."
+This resulted in boycotts of JD.com, threats of violence against Yang, and a significant number of account cancellations.
+In response, JD.com apologized and immediately suspended the campaign.